JyothsnaManne/MyWebsite/README.md

 # My Website
-THis is rwally awesome website
+This is really awesome website
+Adding example branch